LightningPeach/lpd/data/s2_channel/README.md

 fi
 ```

-Developing node requires some tools:
+# Developing node requires some tools

 1. `bitcoind` - original Bitcoin implementation.
 There are others like `btcd` and `parity`.
 2. `lnd` - one of existing Lightning implementations.
 We consider it as a reference. `lpd` should be fully compatible with `lnd`
 3. `electrs` - Electrum server in Rust. https://github.com/romanz/electrs .
 Currently lpd uses wallet that uses electrum